eclipse/adore/documentation/technical_documentation/system_and_development/build_system.md

 ## Build interface normalization
-The ADORe build system aims to provide per module predictable building and testing interfaces via GNU Make such as: 'make build' 'make test' et cetera.
+The ADORe build system aims to provide per module predictable building and testing interfaces via GNU Make such as: 'make build' 'make test' and more.

-GNU Make is not a new tool however it is stable, familiar to many developers.
+GNU Make is not a new tool however it is stable nad familiar to many developers.
 For this reason it was selected as the centralized "glue" for the ADORe build system.
-GNU Make offers "documentation-as-code" for ADORe capturing complex build, testing and execution processes, steps, and commands into a single location.
-To discover the capabilities of a given module or what a module can do simple inspect the provided Makefile.
+GNU Make offers "documentation-as-code" for ADORe capturing complex build, testing, and execution processes, steps, and commands into a single location.
+To discover the capabilities of a given module, or what a module can do, simple inspect the provided Makefile.
 It is up to the developer of a module to provide interesting or relevant targets for the project or module.
 At minimum 'make build', 'make test' and 'make clean' should be provided by a module.
 Review the [modules](#modules) section for more detail on what constitutes a module.

 ## Dependency configuration management
 In a standard Dockerfile it can be difficult to manage or version system